Creating a Realistic Budget for your Start-Up Company

 Gross profit margin (GPM) is the money left over from revenues, after accounting for the cost of goods sold.
 The figure that you get from that formula represents the money that you could use to pay for additional expenses and/or the money that you have as savings.
-This is the leeway your business has: without an adequate GPM, a company is not ready to build for the future.
+Using a small business budgeting tool can also help you calculate your GPM in just a few clicks.